Koca Ventures Ltd

 Telephony & the SIP bridge

 A real phone number via a SIP trunk (Twilio or Telnyx) bridged into a self-hosted media server — Asterisk, FreeSWITCH, or LiveKit SIP.
-We keep your existing PBX and route only the lines you choose to the agent.
+Your existing PBX stays; only the lines you choose route to the agent.

 Orchestration

-LiveKit Agents or Pipecat ties the pipeline together — streaming every stage, handling interruptions, and running on hardware you own.
-We can run it on your machines or, as a managed-on-prem option, on our own two-node GPU cluster (an RTX 4090 plus an RTX 3060).
+LiveKit Agents or Pipecat ties the pipeline together — streaming every stage and handling interruptions.
+We run it on your machines or, as a managed option, on our own two-node GPU cluster.

 What on-prem voice can't do (yet) — said plainly